onat-dalmaz/oni-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 2nd year Ph.D. student in Electrical Engineering at Stanford University, advised by [Brian Hargreaves](https://med.stanford.edu/profiles/brian-hargreaves#bio) and [Akshay Chaudhari](https://profiles.stanford.edu/akshay-chaudhari).
-I receieved my M.Sc. and B.Sc. in Electrical and Electronics Engineering at Bilkent University, where I was fortunate to work with [Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
-My interests lie in the intersection of machine learning, signal processing, computational MR imaging, and healthcare.
-These days, I've been working on developing mathematical tools to improve explainability of image reconstruction algorithms.
+I am a 1st year Ph.D. student in Electrical Engineering at Stanford University, advised by [Prof. Brian Hargreaves](https://med.stanford.edu/profiles/brian-hargreaves#bio) and [Prof. Akshay Chaudhari](https://profiles.stanford.edu/akshay-chaudhari).
+I receieved my M.Sc. and B.Sc. in Electrical and Electronics Engineering at Bilkent University, where I was fortunate to work with [Prof. Tolga Cukur](http://kilyos.ee.bilkent.edu.tr/~cukur/).
+My interests lie in the intersection of machine learning, computer vision, medical imaging, and healthcare.
+The focal point of my research is developing novel deep generative models for multi-modal medical image synthesis and MRI reconstruction.